MatthewHerbst/react-to-print/README.md

 |    **`bodyClass`**    | `string?`   | Class to pass to the print window body                                                                                     |
 |    **`suppressErrors`**    | `boolean?`   | When passed, prevents `console` logging of errors

-### PrintContextConsumer
+### `PrintContextConsumer`

 If you need extra control over printing and don't want to specify `trigger` directly, `PrintContextConsumer` allows you to gain direct access to the `handlePrint` method which triggers the print action.
-Requires React 16.3.0 and higher.
+Requires React ^16.3.0.

-### [useReactToPrint]
+### `useReactToPrint`

-For functional components, use the `useReactToPrint` hook, which accepts an object with the same configuration props as `<ReactToPrint />` returns a `handlePrint` function which when called will trigger the print action.
-Requires React 16.8 and higher.
+For functional components, use the `useReactToPrint` hook, which accepts an object with the same configuration props as `<ReactToPrint />` and returns a `handlePrint` function which when called will trigger the print action.
+Requires React ^16.8.0.

-## Example
+## Examples

 ### Calling from class components